-3. Put all other ingredients in the Thermomix bowl and cook 60 minutes/100 degrees/speed 1 with Measuring Cap removed and the TM basket on the mixing bowl lid.
+3. Put all other ingredients in the Thermomix bowl and cook with MC Off and the TM basket on the mixing bowl lid.

 5. Pour mixture into sterilised jars and seal immediately.
 If the jars seal correctly you can keep this in the cupboard for up to a year and opened in the fridge for up to 6 months (it never lasts that long in our house).

 I use the Chilli Jam on almost everything.
 I marinate meat in it; I put it in stir fries especially when I do Thai inspired dishes; I love it with a steak: with vegetables; with chicken; with tofu; really with anything you like!
 I hope you enjoy this delicious mix of hot and sweet as much as I do!